charlesnmcdowell/Jackedin/Chapter_2_Proof_of_Life.md

 She stared at the screen.
 She hadn't been to the gym in a week.
 She hadn't told anyone she was going today.
 But the system knew her routine was broken.
 It knew she was trying to disconnect.
 And it was already trying to pull her back in.

 Welcome to the post-truth world.
 It doesn't just want your money.
-It wants your time.
-And it knows exactly how to ask for it.
+It doesn't just want your attention.
+It wants your soul.